BRIEF Intro to AM Rock Radio during the 1960’s in Salt Lake City

 Mark your choices now — maybe it’s not too late!

-AM stations adapted to Sports and Talk Radio during the 1970’s, plus the era of “Star” DJs slowly faded away.
+AM stations adapted to Sports and Talk Radio during the 1970’s.
+The craft of professional announcing continued to endure despite time and technology.

 Michael G. Kavanagh just stayed in Radio, doing commercials and various other work on many stations until he retired in the Twenty-first Century.
 Among his achievements was helping establish Community Radio KRCL 90.9 FM, which continues to broadcast Alternative Music throughout Northern Utah.